cseAtIITK/admissions-website/src/index.md

 4. **Vibrant campus life:** IIT Kanpur is known to have a vibrant campus life with a good dose of extra-curricular activities, culture and music.
-We are not to far from some interesting places to visit in India. <a class="btn btn-default pull-right" href="/why/">
+We are not too far from some interesting places to visit in India. <a class="btn btn-default pull-right" href="/why/">
    Read more...</a>